On the sign recovery by LASSO, thresholded LASSO and thresholded Basis Pursuit Denoising: Numerical comparisons of sign estimators

-When $X$ is the gaussian matrix with independent entries the tuning parameter can be selected with the help of the asymptotic theory of Approximate Message Passing (AMP) algorithm for LASSO, provided e.g. in \cite{bayati2012, AMP_knockoffs, su2017false}.
-In the set-up of this theory the elements of the design matrix are i.i.d.
-Gaussian $\mathcal{N}(0,1/\sqrt{n})$ variables and components of $\beta$ are i.i.d random variables having $\Pi=(1-\gamma) \delta_{0}+\gamma \Pi^{\star}$ mixture distribution, where $\delta_0$ is a point mass distribution concentrated at 0 and $\Pi^{\star}$ is an arbitrary fixed distribution.
-The asymptotic characteristics of LASSO, like the asymptotic mean square error, are derived under the assumption that the number of observations $n$ and the number of explanatory variables $p$ tend to infinity and $n/p\rightarrow \delta>0$.
-Then, the ``optimal'' value of the tuning parameter $\lambda_{AMP}$ can be selected so that the asymptotic mean square error is minimal (see e.g. prescription in \cite{AMP_knockoffs, wang}).
-As discussed in \cite{AMP_knockoffs, wang}, for any fixed value of the type I error such a tuning parameter allows to maximize the asymptotic power of the thresholded LASSO.
-In our simulation study we calculated this asymptotic optimal $\lambda_{AMP}$ using parameter values $\delta=n/p=100/300$, $\gamma=k/p=k/300$ and $\Pi^{\star}=1/2\delta_t+1/2\delta_{-t}$, where $\delta_{t}$ is a point mass distribution at $t$.
-Additionally, we observed that in case when the columns of the design matrix are strongly correlated substantially better results can be obtained by using smaller values of $\lambda$.
-Therefore in our simulation study we additionally use $\lambda_{s}=0.5 \lambda_{AMP}$.
+The tuning parameter can be chosen using the asymptotic theory of the Approximate Message Passing (AMP) algorithm for LASSO provided, for example, in \cite{bayati2012, su2017false, AMP_knockoffs}.
+In this theory, the elements of the design matrix are iid Gaussian $\mathcal{N}(0,1)$ variables and the components of $\beta$ are iid random variables from the mixture distribution $\Pi=(1-\gamma) \delta_{0}+\gamma \Pi^{\star}$, where $\delta_0$ is a point mass distribution concentrated at 0 and $\Pi^{\star}$ is an arbitrary fixed distribution.
+The asymptotic mean squared error of LASSO is derived under the assumption that the number of observations $n$ and the number of explanatory variables $p$ tend to infinity and that $n/p$ tends to $ \delta > 0$.
+Then the tuning parameter $\lambda_{ AMP }$ is chosen such that the asymptotic mean squared error is minimal (see, {\it e.g.}, the prescription in \cite{AMP_knockoffs, wang}).
+As discussed in \cite{AMP_knockoffs, wang}, such a tuning parameter for any fixed value of Type I error allows maximizing the asymptotic power of the LASSO.
+In our simulation study, we used this asymptotically optimal $\lambda_{ AMP } (k,t)$ for the parameter values: $\delta=n/p=100/300$, $\gamma=k/p=k/300$ and $\Pi^{\star}=1/2\delta_t+1/2\delta_{-t}$, where $\delta_{t}$ is a point mass distribution at $t$.
+The values $\lambda_{ AMP } (k,t)$ were then used for the simulations in the independent case.
+In the ``correlated'' case, these values proved to be sub-optimal, so in this case we additionally obtained results for tuning parameters equal to $0.5 \lambda_{ AMP } (k,t)$, which provide much better empirical performance.